Marco Matrone

 Marco Matrone (born 2 July 1987) is a Finnish footballer, who represents Ilves of Veikkausliiga, the Finnish premier division of football.

 Career

 The midfielder has previously represented FC Honka, FF Jaro, FC Haka and SJK of Veikkausliiga, AC Arezzo of Serie B (mostly junior team), and Sansepolcro on a loan deal.

 International career

 In March 2008, he was selected to the Finland national under-21 football team.

+Personal life

+Matrone was born in Scafati, Italy, to a Finnish mother and an Italian father.
+He has dual citizenship of Finland and Italy.

+Some sources have falsely claimed that he is related to Claudio Matrone, another Finnish-Italian footballer who was also born in the Naples region, but they are not related.